traumst/neon-chat/README.md

 ### Known bugs
 - last open session is the only session a user can have
+- member_div is not the same as memberDiv on chat_div

 ### GUI
 - top controls